 How successful is Shock Wave?
 Are the results long-lasting?

 Extracorporeal Shock Wave Therapy is one of the most widely researched rehabilitation modalities.
-There are THOUSANDS of peer-reviewed clinical studies on the use of shock wave therapy for the treatment of acute and/or chronic pain, with increasing numbers of scientific studies added each year.
+There are THOUSANDS of peer-reviewed clinical studies on the use of shock wave therapy for the treatment of acute and/or chronic pain and/or neuropathy, with increasing numbers of scientific studies added each year.
 Research validates the effectiveness of Shock Wave Therapy, and shows successful treatment rates of up to 90%.

-Extracorporeal Shock Wave Therapy has been used in Europe and Asia for many decades to address acute and chronic musculoskeletal pain.
+Extracorporeal Shock Wave Therapy has been used in Europe and Asia for many decades to address acute and chronic musculoskeletal pain and/or neuropathy.
 It is an effective, non-invasive, long-lasting alternative to pharmaceutical drugs or surgery.
 In most cases, with proper rehabilitation, the results of Shock Wave Therapy for muscle or joint pain can be permanent, so long as the target area is not reinjured.
+In cases of neuropathy or autoimmune conditions, the results of Shock Wave Therapy may not be permanent, but can alleviate symptoms and provide a significantly better quality of life.

 To schedule a consultation with Dr. Cho, call us at (808) 379-2000 or or complete this form.